Mormonism and polygamy: 1904 Second Manifesto

-Remnants within sects
+Polygamy in other churches in the Latter Day Saint movement

-Over time, many of those who rejected the LDS Church's relinquishment of plural marriage formed small, close-knit communities in areas of the Rocky Mountains.
-These groups continue to practice "the Principle."
+Over time, many of those who rejected the LDS Church's relinquishment of polygamy formed small, close-knit communities in areas of the Rocky Mountains.
+These groups continue to practice "the Principle".
 In the 1940s, LDS Church apostle Mark E. Petersen coined the term "Mormon fundamentalist" to describe such people.
 Fundamentalists either practice as individuals, as families, or as part of organized denominations.
 Today, the LDS Church objects to the use of the term "Mormon fundamentalists" and suggests using the term "polygamist sects" to avoid confusion about whether the main body of Mormon believers teach or practice polygamy.

-Mormon fundamentalists believe that plural marriage is a requirement for exaltation and entry into the highest level of the celestial kingdom.
-These beliefs stem from statements by 19th-century Mormon authorities including Brigham Young (although some of these leaders gave possibly conflicting statements that a monogamist may obtain at least a lower degree of "exaltation" through mere belief in polygamy).

-For public relations reasons, the LDS Church has sought vigorously to disassociate itself from Mormon fundamentalists and the practice of plural marriage.
-Although the LDS Church has requested that journalists not refer to Mormon fundamentalists using the term "Mormon," journalists generally have not complied, and "Mormon fundamentalist" has become standard terminology.
-Mormon fundamentalists themselves embrace the term "Mormon" and share a religious heritage and beliefs with the LDS Church, including canonization of the Book of Mormon and a claim that Joseph Smith is the founder of their religion.
+The Fundamentalist Church of Jesus Christ of Latter-Day Saints (also referred to as the FLDS Church) continues to practice polygamy.

 Modern plural marriage theory within the LDS Church

 Although the LDS Church has abandoned the practice of plural marriage, it has not abandoned the underlying doctrines of polygamy.
-According to the church's sacred texts and pronouncements by its leaders and theologians, the church leaves open the possibility that it may one day re-institute the practice.
 It is still the practice of monogamous Mormon couples to be sealed to one another.
 However, in some circumstances, men and women may be sealed to multiple spouses.
 Most commonly, a man may be sealed to multiple wives: if his first wife dies, he may be sealed to a second wife.
 A deceased woman may also be sealed to multiple men, but only through vicarious sealing if they are also deceased.